-The ability to combine two or more carriers in one data channel to boost data capacity is known as Carrier Aggregation.
+Carrier Aggregation refers to the ability to combine two or more carriers in one data channel to increase data capacity.
 Carriers may be combined in the same or different frequency bands.
 Carrier Aggregation supports both the FDD and TDD modes.
-TDD LTE is capable of meeting the very high data throughput requirements imposed on it because of this.
-The use of just five component carriers was allowed, nevertheless.
+TDD LTE is capable of achieving the extremely high data throughput requirements set on it.
+However, only five component carriers were authorized to be used.
 This pack contains cables that have a maximum bandwidth of 20 MHz each, for a total transmission bandwidth of 100 MHz.

 Carrier Aggregation is a fantastic technology, becoming even better.
 It will continue to evolve to further enhance mobile networks in the future.
 You’ll also experience the greatest LTE networks that are available now and Qualcomm and Mediatek drive the devices which support the best LTE network today and will continuously evolve in the future.

-The simplest approach to aggregate carriers is to use two or more contiguous channels inside the same frequency band, which is referred to as intra-band, contiguous.
-Multiple non-contiguous channels may be linked together, called intra-band, non-contiguous.
+The most basic method for carrier aggregation is to employ two or more contiguous channels inside the same frequency band, which is known as intra-band.
+Multiple non-contiguous channels can be joined together to form a single intra-band, non-contiguous channel.
 Aggregating carriers from multiple frequency bands is the most difficult challenge (intra-band; non-contiguous).

 LTE and WiMax use carrier aggregation technology to extend their coverage.
 Combining two adjacent channels into one large data channel is possible in IEEE 802.11 (Wi-Fi).
 Channel bonding in IEEE 802.11 terminology is referred to as this.
 When you combine different frequency bands to provide you with additional bandwidth, your data speed increases, resulting in faster speeds.